Garden Club of Wellesley

-The House and Garden Club aims to preserve town resources, beautify our surroundings, and educate ourselves and interested others on horticultural and environmental issues through fun creative workshops, outstanding speakers, breath-taking flower-arranging demonstrations and workshops, and exciting Field Trips.
-The club's second aim is to support conservation at the local, state, and national levels.
+The House and Garden Club aims to preserve town resources, beautify our surroundings, and educate ourselves and others on horticultural and environmental issues.
+We connect through creative programming: speakers, workshops, activities, field trips, reading circles, film viewing and more.
+The club also aims to support conservation at the local, state, and national levels.

-Community Projects include the installation and maintenance of Butterfly Gardens at four Wellesley elementary schools, the installation and maintenance of Central Park, providing Town Hall holiday decorations, hosting a Friendly Aid's Camp Fund Auction, providing Garden Therapy for seniors, hosting a town-wide Geranium Fundraiser to fund the maintenance and beautification of the butterfly gardens, Wellesley Center's Central Park, and other town projects.
+Community Projects include the installation and maintenance of Butterfly Gardens at Wellesley elementary schools, and Central Park at Post Office Square; providing holiday decorations for Town Hall; hosting an annual auction to benefit Wellesley Friendly Aid's Camp Scholarship Fund; providing Garden Therapy for seniors; hosting an annual Geranium Sale Fundraiser to support these and other projects.

 We launched Central Park in 1963 to beautify Post Office Square and Wellesley Center.
-After removing unsightly undergrowth and weeds, the club prepared the ground to receive beautiful plantings of trees, shrubs, bulbs, perennials, and annuals, in order to Post Office Square seasonal colors, fragrances, and horticultural beauty.
+After removing unsightly undergrowth and weeds, the club prepared the ground to receive plantings of trees, shrubs, bulbs, perennials, and annuals, to give Post Office Square enduring appeal with the colors, fragrances, and horticultural beauty of each season.

-Four Wellesley’s elementary schools have Butterfly Gardens, AKA Outdoor Science Laboratory in which students may observe science.
+Wellesley’s elementary schools have Butterfly Gardens, AKA Outdoor Science Laboratories in which students may observe science.
 Following a butterfly's metamorphosis, it is released into the gardens.
-Each May Wellesley's Third Grade students and teachers give these colorful insects their homes.
-Other grades use the gardens for their science lessons, as well, such as the study of seeds in Second Grade.
+Each May Wellesley's students and teachers give these colorful insects their new homes in nature.
+In addition, the gardens are used for other science lessons, such as for the study of seeds.

 More Community Projects:

-Collaborative projects with Wellesley Girl Scouts encouraging young gardeners; awarding Service Awards
+Collaborative projects with Wellesley Girl Scouts, encouraging young gardeners and giving them Service Awards

-Annual Auction for the Friendly Aid Camp Fund held at Holiday Luncheons
+Annual Luncheon and Holiday Auction benefitting the Wellesley Friendly Aid Camp Scholarship Fund

-Collaborative projects with the Council of Wellesley Garden Clubs
+Collaborative projects and programs with the Council of Wellesley Garden Clubs

-Art in Bloom for the Museum of Fine Arts
+Art in Bloom, Boston Museum of Fine Arts